DUAL DIAGNOSIS

 Inpatient Treatment

-Bipolar inpatient treatment, also known as bipolar residential treatment, offers 24/7 supervision and support.
+Bipolar inpatient or residential treatment provides 24/7 supervision and support.
 This is important for people who don’t have a stable home environment or who need intensive care and support, such as teens.

 Outpatient Treatment

-For people who require more flexibility, outpatient treatment allows you to pursue therapies without compromising on the responsibilities of day-to-day life.
-There are different levels of outpatient treatment, but they may involve therapy sessions that take place during the day.
+For those requiring more flexibility, outpatient treatment programs allow participants to continue meeting day-to-day responsibilities while attending scheduled therapy sessions.
+These programs vary in intensity and frequency of sessions.
 Instead of sleeping in the facility, you can go home at night to spend time with family and sleep in your bed.

-While there’s no permanent cure for bipolar disorder or substance use disorder, treatment environments offer a range of therapeutic activities for bipolar disorder to learn to manage the challenges of the condition and avoid relapse.
+Although there is no permanent cure for bipolar disorder or substance use disorder, treatment programs provide a variety of therapeutic activities designed to help individuals manage their symptoms and prevent relapse.

 Cost of Dual Diagnosis Treatment for Bipolar Disorder